Our next meeting is at 7pm on Tuesday 12th November when our Craft Queen, Gillian, will guide us through our Winter craft session.

-Tea and coffee will be available as always but please bring your own cup/mug to the meeting and take it home for washing.
+Tea and coffee will be available as always, but please bring your own cup/mug to the meeting and take it home for washing.

 The WI is a membership organisation.
 Non-members and visitors from other WIs are always welcome to attend (up to 3 meetings) for a suggested donation of £5.00 per meeting.
 No need to book, just turn up on the night.